retroelec/T-HMI-C64/README.md

-# C64 Emulator for ESP32-S3 development boards with BLE keyboard (ready for for development boards Lilygo T-HMI and T-Display S3 AMOLED)
+# C64 Emulator for ESP32-S3 with "Android keyboard" (BLE) for Lilygo T-HMI (and T-Display S3 AMOLED) development board(s)

-C64 emulator for ESP32-S3 development boards.
-Initially developed for the Lilygo T-HMI board equipped with an ESP32-S3 chip, a 2.8 inch touch display LCD screen (ST7789V driver) and an SD card slot.
+C64 emulator for the development board Lilygo T-HMI equipped with an ESP32-S3 chip, a 2.8 inch touch display LCD screen (ST7789V driver) and an SD card slot.
 The emulator was later expanded to also support the board T-Display S3 AMOLED.
-Adjustments for other boards shouldn't be very difficult.
+Adjustments for other ESP32-S3 boards shouldn't be too difficult.

 The keyboard for the emulator is simulated by an Android app, communication between the app and the emulator is realized using BLE (Bluetooth Low Energy).